 Though designed under the LNER, No. 60114 was constructed by the infant British Railways at Doncaster in 1948 as Works No. 2031.
 By 4th July it was seen in the Erecting Shop nearly complete, fitted with boiler No. 9659.
-On the 11th the un-named engine was on display for a week at a Loco and Rolling Stock exhibition at the ‘Plant’ resplendent in LNER apple green with ‘BRITISH RAILWAYS’ in block capitals on its lined tender (No. 731).
+On the 11th the un-named engine was on display for a week at a Locomotive and Rolling Stock exhibition at the ‘Plant’ resplendent in LNER apple green with ‘BRITISH RAILWAYS’ in block capitals on its lined tender (No. 731).
 It had a plain chimney.
 One commentator described it as looking extremely powerful.
 On 6th August it entered traffic from King’s Cross shed.
 Our first recorded sightings are on the 9th at Doncaster shed, being seen in Leeds Central station six days later, arrival from Leeds into King’s Cross (KX) at 14.40hrs on the 18th and hauling the 17.50hrs KX-Hull goods on the 20th.
 A brief return to its birthplace for non-classified repairs took place on the 24th; three similar visits were made in October.
 Sightings during the autumn were on the lower part of the East Coast Main Line: Potters Bar, Peterborough and Grantham.
 As the first of its class to be named, a naming ceremony was held at King’s Cross on 28th October.

 W.P.
 Allen was a prominent trade union official who began his railway career on the Great Northern Railway then became a member of the Railway Executive.
 Naming a locomotive after such a person rather than directors reflects the fact that the A1s entered service during a Labour Government’s tenure.
 It was the only A1 to be named for eighteen months and the only one to carry a name while in apple green.
 A regular working throughout November was the 13.30hrs KX – Doncaster.
-Following a ‘light casual’ repair at Doncaster on 4th April, a series of comparative power trials with A2 No. 60539 took place in early May 1949 with No. 60114 working the 13.00hrs KX – Leeds on the 3rd and 5th plus the 09.50hrs Leeds – KX noted on the 4th and 6th.
-Then the trials were on the ‘Flying Scotsman’ (No. 60114’s first prestigious workings) between 10th May – 13th between the capital and Grantham (10.00hrs out with 612 tons and 16.20hrs return with 640 tons).
+Following a ‘light casual’ repair at Doncaster on 4th April, a series of comparative power trials with A2 No. 60539 Bronzino took place in early May 1949 with No. 60114 working the 13.00hrs KX – Leeds on the 3rd and 5th plus the 09.50hrs Leeds – KX noted on the 4th and 6th.
+Then the trials were on ‘The Flying Scotsman’ (No. 60114’s first prestigious workings) between 10th May – 13th between the capital and Grantham (10.00hrs out with 612 tons and 16.20hrs return with 640 tons).
 The A1 was recorded as steaming well with good riding and very smooth drawbar pull.
 Another named train hauled was the Down ‘Tees-Tyne Pullman’ on 9th June.
 Slightly off a normal run was working the 08.05hrs Newcastle – Paignton between York and Rotherham on 2nd July.
 In November 1949 W.P Allen was repainted in BR express blue with lion and wheel emblem on the tender while it was in Doncaster Works for general repairs, having entered the works on 10th October.
 It was one of the earlier A1s to appear in these colours; eight had been in blue before November (seven from new and one repaint) while No. 60114 was one of five to come out in blue that month (three new and two repaints).

 6th March 1957 saw W.P.Allen back at Doncaster for a general overhaul lasting a month, returning to traffic on 5th April carrying Diagram 118 boiler No. 29873.
 Reallocation to Doncaster took place on 2nd September 1957 to give that shed its sole A1 at the time though it was joined by several others over the next few months.
 Runs continued from KX – Newcastle as well as to Leeds and York/Hull, the 14.10hrs from the capital to York/Hull being a frequent turn on late 1957 and 1958.
-Named trains featured like ‘The Tynesider’ (Down) on 18th and 26th December 1956, the Up ‘Heart of Midlothian’ from Newcastle on 21st January 1957 and the Up ‘West Riding’ on New Year’s Eve 1958.
+No. 60114 was on the Up ‘Heart of Midlothian’ from Newcastle on 21st January 1957 and the Up ‘West Riding’ on New Year’s Eve 1958.
 On 11th October 1961 it was seen with ‘The White Rose’ at Hatfield.
 Special or additional trains were also worked by No. 60114.
 It arrived at KX at 20.53hrs with a train from Catterick on 15th February 1957, worked the 09.20hrs extra out of KX on Christmas Eve 1958.
 An example of the common practice of changing engines on the ECML is the diagram for 12th September 1959: out with the 10.45hrs KX to Peterborough and return from there with the ex-10.10hrs Edinburgh.
-As late as 1958 No. 60114 still carried the early BR lion on its tender although it gained the new crest during a general overhaul at Doncaster in October that year when it emerged with Diagram 118 boiler No. 29814.
+As late as 1958 No. 60114 still carried the early emblem on its tender although it gained the new crest during a general overhaul at Doncaster in October that year when it emerged with Diagram 118 boiler No. 29814.

 Non-passenger workings also featured.
 After arriving with the train from Catterick on 15th February 1957 it departed KX at 23.00hrs on the parcels train to York.
 The locomotive was recorded on Doncaster shed on 30th August 1960 and 12th August 1961 saw W.P.Allen steam through Doncaster on an Up fast fitted freight.
 On 23rd March 1963 it was observed on an Up freight at York.
 On 10th April it was seen hauling the Up seed potatoes goods through Newcastle at 10.30hrs.